 The aggregate demand curve has a downward slope, which means that the real GDP decreases when the price level increases.

 Movement along the curve occurs due to changes in the price level.
-Meanwhile, changes of factors other than the price level shift the aggregate demand curve.
+Meanwhile, changes in factors other than the price level shift the aggregate demand curve.
 A shift to the right means an increase in aggregate demand, while a shift to the left indicates a decrease.

-Following are the factors that influence aggregate demand and its curve:
+The following are the factors that influence aggregate demand and its curve:

 - Consumer expectations of future income